 Established in 2007 to honor the memory of Clayford T. Grimm, this Scholarship is awarded every year to a Master’s level graduate student who is conducting research in masonry.
 The investigation can be in masonry materials, structures, construction, or architecture and must be performed under the direction of a member of The Masonry Society.

 The current value of the annual scholarship is $1,000 US.

-The Masonry Society (TMS) is accepting applications for a 2019 Clayford T. Grimm, P.E.
-Student Scholarship until July 31, 2019. (see Rules for additional requirements for the applicants).
+Applications for the Clayford T. Grimm, P.E.
+Student Scholarship are due by July 31st each year (see Rules for additional requirements for the applicants).

 Clayford T. Grimm

 Clayford T. Grimm, or Tom, as his many friends knew him, was a licensed structural engineer and noted author and friend.
 Prior to his untimely death in 2003, he had authored more engineering literature on masonry than any other living American.
 His published works include more than 170 papers in virtually all of the national architectural and engineering journals.